zhangxue19/Turing-Universe/Alan J. Perlis/艾伦·佩利-人生经历 Alan J. Perlis_Life experience.md

 1958-1962, Perlis founded and served as the first editor-in-chief of Communications of ACM magazine.

-1966.8, Paley was awarded the Turing Award at the 21st ACM National Convention and delivered a speech entitled 'The Synthesis of Algorithmic Systems' [1].
-When Paley gave a speech in 1966, programming was also done through specially designed "coding sheets" and punch cards.
-But Paley's vision has been towards the future.
+1966.8, Perlis was awarded the Turing Award at the 21st ACM National Convention and delivered a speech entitled 'The Synthesis of Algorithmic Systems' [1].
+When Perlis gave a speech in 1966, programming was also done through specially designed "coding sheets" and punch cards.
+But Perlis's vision has been towards the future.
 After emphasizing the importance of the Turing calculation model, he discussed the next step in the development of the programming language and system, including richer data types and data structures, and richer operations related to them.
-Some of the directions pointed out by Paley have been realized by subsequent research and development, such as LISP, Smalltalk, and some have yet to be further studied.
+Some of the directions pointed out by Perlis have been realized by subsequent research and development, such as LISP, Smalltalk, and some have yet to be further studied.

-#### **** **科研经历**
+#### **科研经历**

 1957年 与J.
 W. Smith and H. R. Van Zoeren发表[Internal Translator (IT): A Compiler for the 650.](http://www.bitsavers.org/pdf/ibm/650/CarnegieInternalTranslator.pdf)[2]